Vendor Contracts Explained: 12 Key Components Every Vendor Agreement Needs

 Include the amount of notice required to terminate the contract.
 This gives both parties time to make alternative arrangements.

 To avoid lengthy and costly legal battles, many contracts include mediation or arbitration clauses.
-These provide a structured process for resolving disputes outside of court.
+These provide a structured process for resolving disputes in vendor agreements outside of court.

 If disputes cannot be resolved through mediation or arbitration, outline the legal steps that can be taken.
 Specify which court will have jurisdiction.